COVID-19 pandemic in Guernsey: April 2021 onwards: Planned lifting of border restrictions

 From 30 April, restrictions on non-essential travel were lifted, subject to restrictions based on the country or region from which a traveller is arriving.
 Travellers arriving from locations with fewer than 100 cases per 100,000 population are tested on arrival and day 7, between which they must self-isolate, before entering a phase of enhanced passive follow up protocols for a further 7 days.

-From 14 May, it is expected that less stringent arrival measures will be introduced for arrivals from a 'Category 2' location, meaning those travelling from locations with fewer than 30 cases per 100,00 population who test negative on arrival do not have to self-isolate, but must conform with a passive follow up protocol, which includes restrictions on access to care homes and non-emergency hospital treatment.
+From 14 May, less stringent arrival measures were introduced for arrivals from a 'Category 2' location, meaning those travelling from locations with fewer than 30 cases per 100,00 population who test negative on arrival do not have to self-isolate, but must conform with a passive follow up protocol, which includes restrictions on access to care homes and non-emergency hospital treatment.

-From 1 July, borders are expected to reopen completely for the first time since March 2020, subject to Phase 1 of the vaccination programme being completed (both doses) and possible testing requirements or proof of vaccination.
+From 1 July, borders reopened completely for the first time since March 2020, subject to Phase 1 of the vaccination programme being completed (both doses) and possible testing requirements or proof of vaccination.

 Reaction

 Gary Burgess, a reporter for ITV News, reported that the States of Guernsey's response had been "held up by many as an exemplar of good communications during the coronavirus pandemic".
 Burgess highlighted in particular the clarity and sense of transparency in the response, citing the twice or thrice weekly press conferences given by senior figures of the CCA at which journalists may ask as many as questions as they wish on behalf of all islanders, the States of Guernsey publishing data on locations of outbreaks, numbers of patients being treated in hospital and the number of recoveries as well as insights into the extensive contact tracing process.

-At the height of the lockdown restrictions imposed in March and April, a community movement saw images and designs of rainbows displayed across the island as "a symbol positivity and hope" during the pandemic.
+At the height of the lockdown restrictions imposed in March and April, a community movement began to display images and designs of rainbows displayed across the island as "a symbol positivity and hope".

-Compliance with lockdown and isolation rules in the island has been very high.
+Compliance with lockdown and isolation rules in the island was very high.
 By 30 June, out of a population of around 65,000, 59 people had been "given formal advice" by the police and 5 were recommended for prosecution of breach of emergency rules, a compliance to the lockdown rules of 99.9%.

-In recognition of her role in co-ordinating the Bailiwick's response to the pandemic, Dr Brink was appointed MBE in the Queen's 2020 Birthday Honours for services to public health in Guernsey.
+In recognition of her role in co-ordinating the Bailiwick's response to the pandemic, Dr. Brink was appointed MBE in the Queen's 2020 Birthday Honours for services to public health in Guernsey.